If you already know the password for your TPG account, you can change it at any time in My Account.

 Having trouble following this guide for your modem?
 Please check the manufacturer's website or run a Google search for a more specifc guide.

-- NBN Superfast plan: Enter a maximum of 24500kbps
+- If you have an NBN Superfast plan, enter a maximum of 49500kbps

-- NBN Ultrafast plan: Enter a maximum of 49500kbps
+- If you have an NBN Ultrafast plan, enter a maximum of 99000kbps

-*Note: Business NBN100 plans and some legacy residential NBN100 plans may need a maximum of 39500kbps instead. -
+Business NBN100 plans and some legacy residential NBN100 plans may need a maximum of 39500kbps instead.

 Here's what you need to know about TPG billing.